Crowne Plaza Hotel, Belfast

 Healthcare and Workplace Leaders

-Health, social care, HR professionals, and employers focused on tailored and inclusive environments..
+Health, social care, HR professionals and employers focussing on tailored and inclusive approaches.

 Policy and Advocacy Roles